bizop/jaqnjil-js-sdk/README.md

-# Blog Article Generator API
+# Jaq n Jil - Blog Article Generator API

 ## Introducing Jaq
 The Jaq JavaScript SDK is a collection of useful methods for the [Jaq n Jil](https://jaqnjil.com/) API, which provides professional grade AI-generated articles and content based on specific parameters.
 You can find the [full documentation here](https://jaq-n-jil.gitbook.io/application-docs/api-documentation/article-generator-api).